akram1903/machine-learning-projects/README.md

+# Machine learning projects

-#In this repo I will try to put most of my machine learning projects
+## In this repo I will try to post most of my machine learning projects,

-##each project would have it's separate branche
+each project would be in a separate branch